iom/evaluation_knowledge/README.md

 ---

-### Generate Actionable Insights with AI-Enabled Q&A
+### Step 4: Generate Actionable and Generalizable Insights

+One key challenge is How to generalize the findings from an evaluation from one place to another one?
+The [Generalizability Framework](https://ssir.org/articles/entry/the_generalizability_puzzle) provides some insights on how to do that.

-We will then re-run the same questions on the full corpus of Q&A previously generated, therefore accounting for all evidences that were gathered across all evaluations.
+We will use the same questions to generate a **Q&A dataset** that can be used to answer the same questions across all evaluations, aka the full corpus of Q&A previously generated, therefore accounting for all evidences that were gathered across all evaluations.

 This will allow us to quickly assess the evidence base and identify key insights, such as: _ "What types of interventions are most effective in improving livelihood outcomes for migrants in urban settings?"_

 ---

-### Identify Patterns and Gaps
+### Step 5: Identify Patterns and Gaps

 We’ll present the results across objectives, outcome, population and geography using intuitive, interactive visualizations: